vsaintz/glyph-quest/README.md

 ### Glyph-Quest

-Glyph-Quest is a mobile application, built with React Native and Expo.
-It leverages the common QR code as a trigger to load and display 3D models directly on a user's device.
-The core functionality involves using the phone's camera to scan a QR code that contains a URL to a 3D model file (such as .glb or .gltf).
-Upon a successful scan, the app fetches the model and renders it in a real-time, interactive viewer.
-Users can then manipulate the object through intuitive touch gestures including rotation, panning, and zooming to allow for a detailed inspection from any angle.
+Glyph-Quest is a mobile application developed for our college’s tech-themed treasure hunt.
+Built with React Native and Expo, the app uses QR codes placed around the campus to load 3D models that contain riddles or hints leading to the next location.

-To create a more persistent experience, every model you discover is automatically saved to a personal in-app gallery.
-This allows you to easily revisit, review, and show off your collected models without needing to find the original QR code again.
-The project demonstrates a practical use case for simple augmented reality, ideal for educational purposes, product showcases, or sharing artistic creations.
+The integrated 3D viewer allows users to rotate, pan, and zoom each model, making it possible to examine the riddle from multiple angles.
+All scanned models are automatically saved in app gallery, participants can revisit previous clues at any time without needing to rescan the corresponding QR code.

 ### Features

-* **QR Code Scanning:** Instantly scan any QR code using your device's camera.
+- **QR Code Scanning**: Scan QR codes directly using the device’s camera.

-* **Instant 3D Visualization:** If a QR code contains a valid link to a 3D model (`.glb`, `.gltf`), it comes to life in an interactive viewer.
+- **3D Visualization**: If the QR code contains a valid .glb model link, the app loads it in an interactive viewer.

-* **Interactive Controls:** Freely **rotate**, **pan**, and **zoom** in on models to see every detail up close.
+- **Interactive Controls**: Rotate, pan, and zoom the model as needed.

-* **Model Gallery:** Every model you discover is automatically saved to your personal collection, so you can revisit your finds anytime.
+- **Model Gallery**: All scanned models are automatically saved to the user’s collection for later access.

 ### Tech Stack